lel4866/CompareONEToIB.cs/README.md

 and  Include "Exchange" column, Include "Account" column, Include "Account" column, and Include "Account Number" column are unchecked

-This is what the data looks like:
+This is what the IB data looks like:

 ```
 Portfolio